object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 .. note::

-    In the video above, please ignore Dr Ham's comments regarding assessment, quizzes, the Piazza forum, and the mideterm in week 7.
+    In the video above, please ignore Dr Ham's comments regarding assessment, quizzes, the Piazza forum, and the midterm in week 7.
     The live lab sessions for the Oxford course will take place on Tuesdays at 09:00 each week.

 A core tool of mathematics is to define abstract objects and the